Ruhepol Centralkino / Acoustic Refuge

 Copyright: Linz09

-Ruhepol Centralkino is based on an idea by Viennese urban researcher and acoustician Peter Payer, whose concept was, in turn, inspired by an early 20th-century precursor.
+Ruhepol Centralkino was based on an idea by Viennese urban researcher and acoustician Peter Payer, whose concept was, in turn, inspired by an early 20th-century precursor.
 Almost 100 years ago, Dresden physician R. Sommer set up a public hall of silence that was a very popular feature among visitors to the Hygiene Exhibition there.

 WHAT // Acoustic Refuge